-Deerskin by Robin McKinley is on sale in ebook format for I don't know how long for $1.99.
+Deerskin by Robin McKinley is on sale in ebook format for $1.99 for TODAY ONLY.
+It was last on sale in March 2015 and usually retails for about $6.

 Do I recommend this book?
 I remember first buying it upon its original release into hardcover with hard earned cash when being a poor student meant hardcover books were an absolute luxury.
 Have I ever regretted the purchase?
 No. Does the book still rest on the McKinley shelf in my library?
 Yes.
 Is the reason Donkeyskin is annotated on SurLaLune primarily in thanks to this book?
 Absolutely yes.